Winter storm causes power outages, hits Americans with snow and freezing temperatures before Christmas

 Pennsylvania-based PJM Interconnection said power plants are having difficulty operating in the frigid weather and has asked residents in 13 states to refrain from unnecessary use of electricity.
 The Tennessee Valley Authority, which provides electricity to 10 million people in Tennessee and parts of six surrounding states, directed local power companies to implement planned interruptions but ended the measure by Saturday afternoon.

-Across the six New England states, more than 329,000 electric customers remained without power on Saturday morning, with Maine the hardest hit and some utilities warning it could be days before power is restored.
+Across the six New England states, more than 273,000 electric customers remained without power on Saturday, with Maine the hardest hit and some utilities warning it could be days before power is restored.
 PJM Interconnection, which covers all or parts of 13 states and and Washington, D.C., also warned rolling blackouts might be required.

-In North Carolina, 265,000 customers were without power Saturday afternoon, according to poweroutage.us.
-They included James Reynolds of Greensboro, who said his best friend and housemate, a 70-year-old with diabetes and severe arthritis, spent the morning bundled beside his kerosene heater.
+In North Carolina, 169,000 customers were without power Saturday afternoon, down from a peak of more than 485,000, but utility officials said rolling blackouts would continue for "the next few days."

-"The bedrooms and much of the house temperatures are hovering in the 50s," Reynolds told The Associated Press.
+Those without power included James Reynolds of Greensboro, who said his housemate, a 70-year-old with diabetes and severe arthritis, spent the morning bundled beside a kerosene heater with indoor temperatures "hovering in the 50s."

 On the Ohio Turnpike, four died in a massive pileup involving some 50 vehicles.
 A Kansas City, Missouri, driver was killed Thursday after skidding into a creek, and three others died Wednesday in separate crashes on icy northern Kansas roads.